A Guide to Pet Insurance Deductibles

 What Are the Different Types of Pet Insurance Deductibles?

 Understanding the different types of pet insurance deductibles can help you choose the best plan for you and your pet.
-Keep in mind that MetLife Pet Insurance has annual deductibles for both dog insurance and cat insurance policies.
+Keep in mind that MetLife Pet Insurance has annual deductibles for both dog insurance and cat insurance policies — we don’t have per-incident deductibles or lifetime per-condition deductibles.

 Annual deductibles